mjkahlke/gtab/README.md

 - A `0` signifies an open string
 - A `number` indicates what fret to finger

 The relative position of x's and numbers from left to right indicate which string to play from the low E to the high E string.
-For example, a Cmaj7 chord tab could be represented as either `x 3 2 0 0 0` or `x 3 5 4 5 3`.
+Chords can be played in multiple locations along the fretboard.
+For example, common tabs for Cmaj7 are `x 3 2 0 0 0` or `x 3 5 4 5 3`.
 In both cases the low E string is not played.
 Note that the first form is _fingered_ whereas the second form is _barred_ at the third fret.

 Tab notation does not tell you which fingers to place, only where to place them: that decision is left to you.
-In the previous example, two fingers are used to play the fingered form.
-This chord could be played either with the middle and ring fingers, or the forefinger and middle finger.
+In the Cmaj7 example above, two fingers are used to play the fingered form.
+The chord can be played either with the middle and ring fingers, or the forefinger and middle finger.
 The second form is barred with the forefinger at the third fret.

-A weak attempt is made at determining if a chord is playable by counting the number of non-open fret positions and comparing that to the number of fingers on your hand, but some chords may still prove too difficult to play; feel free to drop a few notes in these cases.
+A weak attempt is made at determining if a chord is playable by counting the number of non-open fret positions and comparing that to the number of fingers on your hand, but some chords may still prove too difficult to play; feel free to drop a note or two in these cases.
 A better algorithm may be to count the number of fret transitions.
 Another consideration is the use of the thumb to finger frets on the low E string.

 ## Parameters